HTTPArchive/almanac.httparchive.org/src/content/en/2020/pwa.md

   )
 }}

 Lighthouse requires at least an icon sized 192x192 pixels, but common favicon generation tools create a plethora of other sizes, too.
-It is always better to use the recommended icon size so that it looks as intended.
+It is always better to use the recommended icon sizes for each device so it is encouraging to see such a wide spread usage of different icon sizes.

 ### Top manifest orientations

 The valid values for the orientation property are defined in the Screen Orientation API [specification](https://www.w3.org/TR/screen-orientation/).
 Currently, they are:

-1. "any"
+1. `any`
-2. "natural"
+2. `natural`
-3. "landscape"
+3. `landscape`
-4. "portrait"
+4. `portrait`
-5. "portrait-primary"
+5. `portrait-primary`
-6. "portrait-secondary"
+6. `portrait-secondary`
-7. "landscape-primary"
+7. `landscape-primary`
-8. "landscape-secondary"
+8. `landscape-secondary`

-Out of which we noticed that portrait, any and portrait-primary properties took precedence.
+Out of which we noticed that `portrait`, `any` and `portrait-primary` properties took precedence.

 {{ figure_markup(
   image="pwa-top-manifest-orientations.png",